CMPSC-301-Allegheny-College-Spring-2023/lab05/writing/reflection.md

 * Question from step 7.

   + b.
-In clear and meaningful language, interrupt your results from the plot.
+In clear and meaningful language, interpret your results from the plot.

 	TODO